-A stronger virus and lower immunity levels can increase the risk of severe dengue, which can damage the liver, heart and lungs, which might lead to death.
+A stronger virus and lower immunity levels can increase the risk of severe dengue, which can damage the liver, heart and lungs, and might lead to death.
 What’s also worrying is the fact that the outbreak isn’t localised to one particular area in Singapore, but a general uptick in dengue cases islandwide.
 This means that it’s important to be vigilant now more than ever, especially if you live with higher-risk individuals like young children and elderly folk who have lower immunity levels.